slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Amy Cuddy*

 <!--
-> *"Rudeness is the weak person's imitation of strength."
+> *"Rudeness is the weak person’s imitation of strength."
 -- Eric Hoffer*
 -->